Safe Landing on Small Celestial Bodies with Gravitational Uncertainty Using Disturbance Estimation and Control Barrier

-For both scenarios, executing the trajectory with $u = u_{\rmr}$ results in position constraint violations (i.e. no landing); using $u = u_{\rmd}$ alone results in input constraint violations; and $u$ equal to $u_{\rmd}$ with saturation still results in position constraint violations.
-These outcomes expose the limitations of direct trajectory execution and simple feedback control; the following examples illustrate how the proposed control overcomes them.
+For the following examples, executing the trajectory with $u = u_{\rm r}$ results in position constraint violations; using $u = u_{\rm d}$ alone results in input constraint violations; and $u = u_{\rm d}$ with saturation results in position constraint violations.
+These outcomes expose the limitations of direct trajectory execution and feedback control without explicitly addressing constraints.

-\subsection{Ellipsoidal Asteroid with uniform density}
+\subsection{Ellipsoidal Asteroid with Uniform Density}